incpac/incpac.github.io/_posts/2024-02-23-processing-frames-with-lambda-and-rust.md

 So I start thinking "you've been meaning to try out Rust for a while, why not now?"
 Rust has a great [Lambda tool](https://crates.io/crates/lambda_runtime).
 You can use it on your local machine and have it build Lambda compatible binaries.

-After getting a sample Hello World working in Lambda, I went on the hunt for a Sobel Operator library.
+After getting a simple Hello World working in Lambda, I went on the hunt for a Sobel Operator library.
 I came across [Edgy](https://github.com/dangreco/edgy) by a guy named Dan Greco.
 Edgy is a command line app rather than a library, but I could pull what I needed from it.